 NOTE 4—The non-AP MLD can retrieve BUs buffered by the AP MLD on any mapped link.
 In addition, the AP MLD can recommend link(s) as defined in 35.3.12.4 (Traffic indication).

-A non-AP MLD may retrieve buffered BUs that are individually addressed MMPDUs available at the AP MLD on any enabled link.
+A non-AP MLD may retrieve buffered BUs that are individually addressed MMPDUs available at the AP MLD on any (#16488)link (#16488)enabled for the non-AP MLD.
 An AP MLD may use any enabled links to transmit individually addressed management frames (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)) subject to the rules defined in 35.3.14 (Multi-link device individually addressed Management frame delivery) and subject to the power state of the non-AP STA on each of the links (see 35.3.12 (Multi-link power management)).

 If a non-AP STA affiliated with a non-AP MLD is in active mode on a link with a set of TIDs mapped for DL transmission, its associated AP affiliated with the AP MLD shall transmit to the non-AP STA: